 In addition to the changes proposed in N4123, this document implements the following suggestions from SG1 and LEWG received at the Urbana meeting:

-function.
+std::experimental::async function.
 This avoids

 having to specify execution policies.
 This also

-avoids the question of whether a future
+avoids the question of whether a future created by

-should block in the destructor.
+async should block in the destructor.

-, and change the return type of
+when_any_back, and change the return type of

-to return the sequence of future
+when_any to return the sequence of futures

-as well as the index of the ready future
+as well as the index of the ready future.

 Finally, the paper implements a small fix to the signature of make_ready_future

-types.
+to support reference_wrapper types.
 This fix was

 requested